toitlang/benchmarks/README.md

-# benchmarks
+# Benchmarks

-Benchmarks to compare Toit with other languages
+Benchmarks to compare Toit with other languages.